StageZero Life Sciences Ltd: CORRECTION: StageZero Announces Fourth Quarter 2019 Results and Year End Investor Call

-TORONTO, ON / ACCESSWIRE / May 15, 2020 / StageZero Life Sciences ("StageZero" or the "Company") (TSX:SZLS) today announced that it will release its Fourth Quarter 2019 operational results before markets open on Tuesday, May 19, 2020.
-StageZero's Chairman and CEO, James R Howard-Tripp, will host a conference call and online presentation at 8:30 am ET on May 19th to review the operational results and discuss business developments for the period.
+TORONTO, ON / ACCESSWIRE / May 19, 2020 / StageZero Life Sciences ("StageZero" or the "Company") (TSX:SZLS) today announced that it will host a conference call and online presentation at 5:00 pm ET on May 19th to review the Fourth Quarter and Full Year 2019 operational results and to discuss business developments to date.

+The Company states that the delay in the filings has resulted from a difference in opinions between the Company's previous auditors and our current auditors, BDO, relating to the following two items.

+- The company's common share warrants are considered to be derivative liabilities due to the warrants being exercisable in a currency (Canadian dollar) other than the functional currency of the Company (US Dollar).
+Accordingly, the warrants are measured at fair value at each reporting date, with changes in fair value included in the consolidated statements of loss and comprehensive loss for the applicable reporting period.

 Fourth Quarter 2019 Results Conference Call Details: